 Integrated Circuit, also referred to as IC, indicates a thin and flat chip made usually of silicon material.
 A microprocessor is that computer hardware which consists of the whole CPU or Central Processing Unit on a single chip.

 When people talk about embedded systems, they usually refer to Integrated Circuits and the microprocessors working in them.
 However, most people do not know what these are exactly and how they differ.
-In this article, you will come to know the differences between an Integrated Circuit and a microprocessor.

 - The term Integrated Circuit usually refers to a technology that has revolutionized the design of semiconductors.